huangtingway/coil-gun-V2/README.md

-# electromagnetic_gun
+# about
-A remote control car with electromagnetic_gun and out of sight control feature.
+A remote control car with coil gun and out of sight control feature.

 ## feature
-- remote control car with electromagnetic gun
+- remote control car with coil gun
 - control out of sight with FPV system
 - mid-distance control with NRF system
 - android phone remote control